Robinlovelace/osm-tutorial/osm.md

 There is already some good on-line material about OSM data, including:

-- a [paper](http://www.mdpi.com/1999-5903/5/2/282/pdf) comparing the quality and coverage of OSM map data in different parts of the world
+- a [paper](http://www.mdpi.com/1999-5903/5/2/282/pdf) comparing the quality and coverage of OSM map data in different parts of the world (Neis et al. 2013)
 - an [overview](http://www.library.carleton.ca/sites/default/files/help/gis/WorkingWithOpenStreetMap.pdf)
 of handling OSM data in ArcMap
 - a [tutorial](http://elogeo.nottingham.ac.uk/xmlui/bitstream/handle/url/289/osm-tutorial-final-2.pdf?sequence=1) illustrating
-its potential use for GIS education and store location planning
+its potential use for GIS education and store location planning (Lovelace 2013).

 Yet nothing has focussed on simply loading the data using different tools.
 In this paper we use QGIS and R because these are (arguably) the most popular